-The Company is principally involved in providing ground handling services to airlines in the Kingdom of Saudi Arabia.
-Other operations relate to supply of fuel to airlines and other customers.
-Supply of fuel has not met the quantitative thresholds for reportable segments in the year 2019 and 2020.
-Accordingly, the management believes that the Company's business activity falls within a single business segment, subject to the same risks and returns.
+The Company is principally involved in providing ground handling services to local and foreign airlines at all airports in the Kingdom of Saudi Arabia.
+Other operations are related to the supply of fuel and other services to the local and foreign airlines and other customers.
+The operations related to the supply of fuel and other services have not met the quantitative thresholds for reportable segments for the years ended 31 December 2021 and 2020.
+Accordingly, the management believes that the Company's business falls within a single reportable business segment and is subject to similar risks and returns.